What is the difference between developmental editing and copyediting?

 After it’s completed, after your beta readers have had at it, after you’ve had a chance to incorporate their feedback, and after a developmental edit, if you had one.
 Copyediting should be one of the last things you do to prepare your book for publication.
-Don’t pay someone to hunt out all your comma splices and homonym booboos if you’re just going to cut and rewrite a large portion of your book afterward.
+Don’t pay someone to eliminate all your comma splices and homonym booboos if you’re just going to cut and rewrite a large portion of your book afterward.

 Can you do a developmental edit and a copyedit simultaneously?

-If—and this is a big if—you are relatively happy with your plot and pacing but you know you need a developmental edit to look for easy-to-fix problems (e.g., plausability: a security-conscious PI won’t run off to meet the bad guy without at least telling her partner where she’s going), then I can do a simultaneous copyedit/developmental edit for you, but I don’t recommend this for first-time clients.
+If—and this is a big if—you are relatively happy with your plot and pacing but you know you need a developmental edit to look for easy-to-fix problems (e.g., plausibility: a security-conscious PI won’t run off to meet the bad guy without at least telling her partner where she’s going), then I can do a simultaneous copyedit/developmental edit for you, but I don’t recommend this for first-time clients.
 I won’t do this at all unless your manuscript has already been read by at least two other people and you’ve incorporated their feedback.
 This policy is for you as much as for me—I don’t want to be paid to tell you your baby isn’t ready for the world.

 How far in advance do I need to book your services?

 Right now, I am booking approximately six months in advance.
 Once you know when your book will be finished, including time to incorporate feedback from a beta reader or two, contact me to get on my calendar.
 I will try to accommodate late manuscripts as best I can, but please be aware that the turnaround time on a manuscript may be significantly delayed to accommodate on-time authors in my queue.